arm/arm-toolchain/arm-software/linux/docs/Installation.md

 The first step is to configure your Linux package manager to be able to fetch packages from Arm.
 You do this step only once.

-From the available options, select the packages repository matching with your installed Linux distribution:
+From the available options, select the packages repository that matches your installed Linux distribution.
+This adds the Arm toolchain repository to the package manager:

 * Ubuntu 22.04